locessentials/eng401-business-english-us/final-project/final-project-peer-evaluation.md

 ---

-**Next:** Complete your learning journey with the [Course Conclusion](../conclusion/course-conclusion.md) that celebrates your achievements and outlines next steps.
+**Thank you for your help with our peer reviews!** Next, you can learn about the [Final Project Takeaways](final-project-conclusions.md) that are great to have in mind about your work.